David Wright: Personal life

-Wright has maintained homes in Manhattan, Manhattan Beach, California, and Chesapeake, Virginia wherein he owns a boxer dog named Homer.
+Wright has maintained homes in Manhattan, Manhattan Beach, California, and Chesapeake, Virginia, where his boxer dog named Homer lives.
 His clubhouse nicknames include "Visine" and "Hollywood".

 In May 2007, Vitamin Water was sold to The Coca-Cola Company for $4.1 billion.
 As part of his endorsement deal, Wright was given 0.5% of the company and thus netted approximately $20 million from the deal.

 After dating model Molly Beers for several years, Wright announced in January 2013 that he and Beers were engaged to be married during the holidays.
 The couple were married in La Jolla, California, on December 26, 2013.
 They have two daughters and a son.

 Wright's memoir, The Captain, was published on October 13, 2020, by Dutton-Penguin Books.
 It was co-written by Wright and Anthony DiComo, who is a Mets beat writer for MLB.com.

 Charitable organizations

 David Wright Foundation

 In 2005, Wright began his own charitable organization, the David Wright Foundation.
 Its mission is to increase awareness about multiple sclerosis and to raise money for multiple sclerosis organizations and projects.
 The Foundation hosted its first annual gala at the New York Stock Exchange Members' Club on December 16, 2005, donating the proceeds to two multiple sclerosis centers.

 During the 2009 season, Wright and New York Yankees shortstop Derek Jeter represented their foundations in a competition sponsored by Delta Air Lines.
 Jeter had the higher batting average and received $100,000 for his foundation from Delta while Wright's foundation received $50,000.